milaitinen/WeatherApp/README.md

 # WeatherApp

-A simple application which uses React, Express and PostreSQL.
+A simple application which uses React, Express and PostgreSQL.
 The application lets the user post temperature measurements from five different locations: Tokyo, Helsinki, Amsterdam, Dubai, and New York.
 In addition to the most recently posted temperature, the application displays the highest and the lowest temperatures from the last 24 hours.

 The application can be tested at https://fast-headland-99794.herokuapp.com.